Your design and development partner

 Frustrated Daniel

-Daniel, a student aged 24, wants to know more about the service offering but is frustrated with Announcement section fixed to about half his iPhone's screen size
+Daniel, a student aged 24, wants to know more about the service offering but is frustrated with Announcement section fixed to about half his phone's screen size

 Irritated Grace